Google Assistant

 Criticism

-In July 2019 Belgian public broadcaster VRT NWS published an article revealing that third party contractors paid to transcribe audio clips collected by Google Assistant listened to sensitive information about users.
-Sensitive data collected from Google Home devices and Android phones included names, addresses, and other private conversations such as business calls or bedroom conversations.[97]
-From more than 1000 recordings analysed, 153 were recorded without 'Okay Google' command.
-Google officially acknowledged that 0.2% of recordings are being listened to by language experts to improve Google's services.[98]
-On August 1, 2019, Germany's Hamburg Commissioner for Data Protection and Freedom of Information has initiated an administrative procedure to prohibit Google from carrying out corresponding evaluations by employees or third parties for the period of three months to provisionally protect the rights of privacy of data subjects for the time being, citing GDPR.[99]
-A Google spokesperson stated that Google paused “language reviews” in all European countries while it investigated recent media leaks.
+In July 2019 Belgian public broadcaster VRT NWSarrow-up-right published an article revealing that third party contractors paid to transcribe audio clips collected by Google Assistant listened to sensitive information about users.
+Sensitive data collected from Google Home devices and Android phones included names, addresses, and other private conversations such as business calls or bedroom conversations.[97]arrow-up-right From more than 1000 recordings analysed, 153 were recorded without 'Okay Google' command.
+Google officially acknowledged that 0.2% of recordings are being listened to by language experts to improve Google's services.[98]arrow-up-right On August 1, 2019, Germany's Hamburg Commissioner for Data Protection and Freedom of Information has initiated an administrative procedure to prohibit Google from carrying out corresponding evaluations by employees or third parties for the period of three months to provisionally protect the rights of privacy of data subjects for the time being, citing GDPRarrow-up-right.[99]arrow-up-right A Google spokesperson stated that Google paused “language reviews” in all European countries while it investigated recent media leaks.

 Last updated